BU-DiSC/CS660-Fall2024-pa/docs/pa0.md

 3. When would you need to discard a page from the buffer pool without writing it back to disk?

+You will be submitting your answers to these questions <u>**directly on Gradescope**</u>.
+The link for submission will be released early next week.

 ### Grading

 - <u>**60% of your grade**</u> will be based on whether your code passes the tests when we run it.
 These tests will be a superset